peterjobes/jekyll-now/_posts/2019-08-04-turner-landscape-2019.md

 Rounding the checkpoint the marshal encouraged me it was all down hill to the finish, but I couldn’t pick up as much pace as I’d hoped.
 I was still running though, and drained the last of my water.

 With about 1.5km to go, coming down through some rough ground, I went head first.
-It took a moment or two to clamber back up and I immediately felt a burst of pain as I put weight on it.
+It took a moment or two to clamber back up and I felt a burst of pain as I put weight on it.
 For me, the race was as good as over.

 A Todmorden Harrier who’d seen me fall caught me and checked I was okay.
 I reassured him it was just twisted and started the limp back down.
 When I finally reached the flat ground I sped up a little to the finish line, wincing but unwilling to drop another place.